Connor Wong Player Props: Red Sox vs. Brewers

 Connor Wong At The Plate

-- In two games this year, Wong has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this season, Wong has driven in a run, and in both of those games he had multiple runs batted in.

-- He has scored a run in five of 16 games so far this season.
+- He has scored a run in five of 17 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.